 - Must have a licensed copy of Tableau Desktop

-- Can publish dashboards to the Tableau Server
+- Can publish workbooks to the Tableau Server

-- Can download dashboards to local Tableau Desktop
+- Can download workbooks to local Tableau Desktop

 - Incudes all Viewer permissions